hobbit19/Proton/README.md

 ---
 A couple of Makefile targets are provided.

-`make dist` will create a Proton installation in `dist/` that you can install manually (see below), or automatically with `make install`.
+`make all dist` will create a Proton installation in `dist/` that you can install manually (see below), or automatically with `make install`.

 `make deploy` will package Proton up for distribution via Steamworks.